Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 9.1.
 Adopted: University Policy 05-005 Responsible Employees and Reporting Incidents of Sexual Misconduct and Discrimination was adopted on September 18, 2018.

 9.2.
-Revised: University Policy 05-005 Responsible Employees and Reporting Incidents of Sexual Misconduct and Discrimination received housekeeping amendments in August 2020, April 2023.
-It was reviewed pursuant to its periodic review and received housekeeping amendments in May 2023.
+Revised: University Policy 05-005 Responsible Employees and Reporting Incidents of Sexual Misconduct and Discrimination received housekeeping amendments in August 2020, April 2023, and May 2023.

 10. Website